MintLucky/tic-tac-toe/README.md

 Technologies used are: React, NextJS, TypeScript, Prisma, PostgreSQL, Tailwind, Shadcn, Server-Sent-Events, RabbitMQ, Docker

-As an architectural principle, FSD is used.
+FSD (custom modification of FSD) is used as an architectural principle.